cqse/teamscale-jacoco-agent/agent/README.md

 - `out` (optional): the path to a writable directory where the generated coverage XML files will be stored.
 (For details see path format section below).
 Defaults to the subdirectory `coverage` inside the agent's installation directory.
 - `config-file` (optional): a file which contains one or more of the previously named options as `key=value` entries which are separated by line breaks.
 The file may also contain comments starting with `#`.
-(For details see path format section below)
+For details see path format section below.
+  Alternatively you can also set the `TEAMSCALE_JAVA_PROFILER_CONFIG_FILE` environment variable to that value.
 - `config-id` (optional): a profiler configuration ID as defined in Teamscale.
 This allows to centrally manage the profiler configuration in Teamscale's UI (under Project Configuration > Profilers since Teamscale 9.4).
   Alternatively you can also set the `TEAMSCALE_JAVA_PROFILER_CONFIG_ID` environment variable to that value.